-Grading rings have been installed on the Wacol Section, generally as shown on the construction drawings.
-The grading rings are connected to the pipeline via polarisation cells.
-The polarisation cells are housed in field test point boxes as detailed in the construction drawings.
-A corrosion coupon has been installed at the impressed current installation site adjacent to the pipeline.
-Permanent zinc monitoring electrodes have been installed at the extremities of the underground section of the pipeline as well as at the transformer rectifier site.
+At all test points on this pipeline on the Anstead Section, grading rings have been installed, generally as shown on the construction drawings.
+The grading rings are connected to the pipeline in test point installations housed in flush mounted ground chambers.
+Corrosion coupons have been installed at the Impressed Current installation site adjacent to the pipeline.
+Permanent zinc monitoring electrodes have been installed at the extremities of the underground section of the pipeline as well as test points at 500m intervals along the length of the pipeline.

-The pipeline between the Wacol Tie-in and the Brisbane River is fitted with a permanent earth that is directly connected to the pipeline via an earth connection box.
-This earth comprises of zinc coated steel bars and is installed at the chainage nominated in the construction drawings.
+The pipeline between the Anstead Tee off and the Brisbane River is fitted with two permanent earths that are directly connected to the pipeline via ground pit chamber connections.
+These earths comprises of zinc coated steel bars and are installed at the chainages nominated in the construction drawings.